 The 117th Congress matches a 60-year high in the number of states represented by just one party on Capitol Hill

-Recent Smart Politics reports have highlighted electoral trends signalling the demise of competitive, battleground states: three dozen states set or extended all-time Democratic or Republican presidential winning streaks, the governor and both U.S. Senators in two-thirds of states are now from the same political party, and – most jarringly – the 117th Congress has the fewest split U.S. Senate delegations in history.
+Recent Smart Politics reports have highlighted electoral trends signaling the demise of competitive, battleground states: three dozen states set or extended all-time Democratic or Republican presidential winning streaks, the governor and both U.S. Senators in two-thirds of states are now from the same political party, and – most jarringly – the 117th Congress has the fewest split U.S. Senate delegations in history.

 The 117th Congress was also convened on Sunday with 15 state delegations with each U.S. Representative and both U.S. Senators from the same party – tied for the largest number of states since the late 1950s.